-Gateway’s headquarters, which is located about six miles south of Sony off of Interstate 15, was open for business, but many of its employees were working from home early in the week, a spokeswoman said.
-She added that the flames came quite close to the facility on Oct.
-27, but no damage was done.
-In response to the tragedy Gateway Chairman and CEO Ted Waitt announced a $100,000 donation from the Waitt Family Foundation to the local American Red Cross to assist victims of the wildfires that have stricken the county in recent days.
+Gateway’s headquarters, which is located about six miles south of Sony off of Interstate 15 was open for business, but many of its employees were working from home, a spokeswoman said.
+She added that the flames came quite close to the facility yesterday, but no damage was done.